Olav Nilsson: Dismissal by the King

-Knight Olav served King Christian as a privateer during the king's wars against the Hansa.
-After Christian made peace with the trading alliance, Olav continued to attack Hanseatic ships against the wishes of the king.
+Knight Olav served King Christopher as a privateer during the king's wars against the Hansa.
+After king Christian I made peace with the trading alliance, Olav continued to attack Hanseatic ships against the wishes of the king.

 Olav Nilsson Skanke had previously earned the hatred of the Hanseatic League through his conduct as chief official in Bergen.
 As early as in 1446 the League issued official complaints against Olav at a Bergen town council meeting, and after numerous complaints King Christian I of Denmark yielded to the pressure and in 1453 dismissed Olav.
 Magnus Green (d. ca. 1473) was made the royal official of Bergen.
 This dismissal greatly shook Olav who felt unjustly treated after his long and loyal service to the king of the Kalmar Union and to the people of Norway.
 The knight refused to take this blow lying down and soon mobilized his personal resources and those of his family to regain his former position.